Syedaaneesa/home-improvement/README.md

 ---

 ## 🧱 Key Features
-Developed custom Elementor layouts for the Home, About, Services, Gallery, and Contact pages
+Designed custom Elementor layouts for the Home, About, Services, Gallery, and Contact pages

-Established a unified interface to provide smooth, intuitive navigation
+Established a cohesive interface to ensure smooth and intuitive navigation

 Implemented a fully responsive design optimized for desktop, tablet, and mobile devices

-Enhanced site performance by optimizing images and media assets
+Improved site performance through image and media optimization

-Created reusable design components to support flexibility and future scalability
+Developed reusable design components to support scalability and future updates

 Modern design style with clean typography and visual balance
 ---